CryptoGing/Guide/docs/gettingStarted/piAppPlatform/piAppPlatformSDK.md

 ##### Payments
 The `payments` string is needed to initialize Pi payments.
-It does not return any information within then returned promise object from the Authenticate function.
-To include it see the below code example:
+This scope, if added, will not return any objects or information.
+To include it, see the code example below:

-#### Code Exapmle
+#### Code Example
 {% highlight javascript %}
 // Requesting payment scope from the Pi App Platform SDK: const scopes = ['payments'];

 //Empty function that will log an incomplete payment if found
-//Developer needs to code this callback function function onIncompletePaymentFound(payment) { console.log(payment);
+//Developer needs to code this callback function function onIncompletePaymentFound(payment) {
+  console.log(payment);
   };